fazeelamol/BeeWise/README.md

 # Installation
 To install and set up the project:
 1. Clone the repository:

    git clone https://github.com/yourusername/BeeWise.git
    cd BeeWise

-2. Create a virtual environment and activate it: python -m venv venv source venv/bin/activate  # For Mac/Linux venv\Scripts\activate  # For Windows
+2. Create a virtual environment and activate it:

+   python -m venv venv
+   source venv/bin/activate  # For Mac/Linux
+   venv\Scripts\activate  # For Windows

-3. Install dependencies:
+5. Install dependencies:

    pip install -r requirements.txt

-4. Set up PostgreSQL and configure database settings in settings.py of Django.
+7. Set up PostgreSQL and configure database settings in settings.py of Django.

-5. Run migrations:
+8. Run migrations:

    python manage.py migrate

-6. Create a superuser for the admin panel: python manage.py createsuperuser
+10. Create a superuser for the admin panel:

+    python manage.py createsuperuser

 # Run
-[commands]
+To start the development server:

+python manage.py runserver

+Then, go to http://127.0.0.1:8000/ to see your BeeWise app in action!

 ### Project Documentation
 For Software: